Rovers (Australia): History

-Baden-Powell's book Rovering to Success was published in 1922 and provided a "book of life-sport for young men", becoming the ethical foundation of the Rover section; which also detailed the aims and program of the section.
-The late 1920s saw Rovers adopt the theme of knighthood in their ceremonies and crew structures.
+Baden-Powell's book Rovering to Success was published in 1922 and provided a "book of life-sport for young men", becoming the ethical foundation of the Rover section, which also detailed the aims and program of the section.
+The late 1920s saw Rovers adopt the theme of knighthood in their ceremonies and Crew structures.

-At this time the rover section motto was 'service'.
+At this time the Rover section motto of 'service' was established.

 The minimum age was raised in 1920 to 17.5 years, and a maximum age of 25 added in 1936.
-Other changes included possibly changing Rovers to a new section called 'Pathfinders' in 1970, and admission of female members in 1975 following trials.
+Other changes included a proposal in 1970 to replace Rovers with a new section called 'Pathfinders'.
+This move that was ultimately abandoned after the 'Rover Scouts Must Stay' campaign mounted by the then current Rovers.
+Female members were admitted to Rover Crews in 1975 following trials in several NSW Crews.

-The 1931 annual report indicated 633 rover scouts in New South Wales, 504 in Victoria, 255 in South Australia, 235 in Queensland, 74 in Western Australia, and 23 in Tasmania.
+The 1931 annual report indicated 633 Rover Scouts in New South Wales, 504 in Victoria, 255 in South Australia, 235 in Queensland, 74 in Western Australia, and 23 in Tasmania.

 Uniform

-Since the 2000s, rovers in Scouts Australia wear a blue uniform shirt, distinguished from other sections by the red yoke (including shoulder panels).
+Since the 2000s, Rovers in Scouts Australia wear a blue uniform shirt, distinguished from other sections by the red yoke (including shoulder panels).

 It is compulsory for invested members to wear a scarf (or neckerchief), as well as the badges they have been awarded.

 The youth award scheme in Australian Scouting consists of badges for participation in the program, proficiency in adventurous activities, participation in major events, recognition of service and peak awards.
 In addition to these, Rovers are permitted to wear a Rover Scout shoulder knot and bar.
 The knot and its colours symbolise the idea of one program, one journey in Scouting, through a series of developmental age groups.
 It is to be presented in its entirety during an investiture.
-(The 'knot' has five ribbons (tan for Joey Scouts, yellow for Cub Scouts, green for Scouts, maroon for Venturer Scouts, with red for Rover Scouts) on the left shoulder, symbolising the role of the rover section in helping and protecting their younger brothers and sisters.)
+(The 'knot' has five ribbons (tan for Joey Scouts, yellow for Cub Scouts, green for Scouts, maroon for Venturer Scouts, with red for Rover Scouts) on the left shoulder, symbolising the role of the Rover section in helping and protecting their younger brothers and sisters.)
 The knot became optional with the 2020 uniform change.